-Since 2012, I have performed and created numerous story-based Theatre-for-Young-Audiences works, including festival commissions, international tours, school touring shows and community shows in Singapore.
-My solo practice investigates ‘performativity’ in actors for TYA, as well as the complex act of co-creation, co-spectatorship and co-authorship in live theatre.
+Since 2012, I have performed and directed over 40 Theatre-for-Young-Audiences projects, including festival commissions, international tours, school touring shows and community shows.
+As a bilingual creator (English & Mandarin), my primary interest is investigating the complex act of co-creation, co-spectatorship and co-authorship in TYA.

 NAC - Arts in your Neighbourhood